rasbt/mlxtend/README.md

 Sequential Backward Selection (SBS) is  a classic feature selection algorithm -- a greedy search algorithm -- that has been developed as a suboptimal solution to the computationally often not feasible exhaustive search.
 In a nutshell, SBS removes one feature at the time based on the classifier performance until a feature subset of the desired size *k* is reached.

+**Note that SBS is different from the [recursive feature elimination (RFE)](http://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFE.html#sklearn.feature_selection.RFE) that is implemented in scikit-learn.** RFE sequentially removes features based on the feature weights whereas SBS removes features based on the model performance.
-More detailed explanations about the algorithms and examples can be found in [this IPython notebook](http://nbviewer.ipython.org/github/rasbt/mlxtend/blob/master/docs/examples/sklearn_sequential_feature_select_sbs.ipynb) .
+More detailed explanations about the algorithms and examples can be found in [this IPython notebook](http://nbviewer.ipython.org/github/rasbt/mlxtend/blob/master/docs/examples/sklearn_sequential_feature_select_sbs.ipynb).

 ##### Documentation